 Surrogacy process for intended parents

 If you would like to proceed with Surrogacy in Canada Online Consulting Services, please complete and submit the Intended Parent Application.
-For more information on getting started as an intended parent, please click this page.
-We do recommend that intended parents have registered with an IVF clinic and preferably, have frozen embryos when they join.
+We recommend that intended parents have registered with an IVF clinic and preferably, have frozen embryos when they join.
 Or, you can plan to start an IVF cycle to create embryos after joining.
+Before proceeding with a surrogacy arrangement please review our Intended Parent Qualifications, Become an Intended Parent and Intended Parent Checklist pages.

 Once we have received your application and fee, we will create your profile and you will receive emailed profiles of available surrogate mothers you can contact.
 During your membership you can contact Surrogacy in Canada Online anytime if you have questions and/or concerns.